 Senior Advisory Panel

-Dr. Stoodley graduated with honors from medical school at the University of Queensland and went on to train in neurosurgery in Perth and Adelaide.
-After completing neurosurgery training in Australia, he completed further subspecialty training in vascular neurosurgery at Stanford University and the University of Chicago in the United States.
-On returning to Australia in 1999 he worked at the University of New South Wales and The Prince of Wales Hospital, where he established an area-wide vascular neurosurgery service and a neurosurgery research laboratory.
-In 2008 Professor Stoodley joined Macquarie University and moved his clinic and research laboratory to the Australian School of Advanced Medicine in 2010.
+He graduated with honours from the University of Queensland Medical School.
+After completing neurosurgery training in Australia, he undertook further subspecialty training in vascular neurosurgery at Stanford University and the University of Chicago in the United States.
+Prior to joining Macquarie University, he worked at the Prince of Wales Hospital and the University of New South Wales.